leonardoxp9d/user_management/README.md

 ## Getting started

-* To install gems:
+* To install dependencies:
->    $ bundle install
+>    $ yarn
-* To create the bank and do as migrations:
+* To create the bank and application server:
+>    $ docker-compose up -d
+* To create the migration:
+>    $ yarn typeorm migration:run
+* To view project logs:
->    $ rake db:create db:migrate db:seed
+>    $ docker logs user-management -f
-* To run the project:
+* To see if the database and the server are running in docker:
->    $ rails s
+>    $ docker ps

 ## How to use